-There's quite a lot of blood (up to 180 mL) that continues to pump into a baby from the placenta after the birth, and when babies don't get this blood, it can create what's called low blood volume.
+There's quite a lot of blood (up to 180 mL) that continues to pump into a baby from the placenta after birth, and when babies don't get this blood, it can create what's called low blood volume.

 Think about this — a baby's body has a lot of systems to bring online immediately after the birth.
 The first breath alone is a huge change.
 The kidneys, liver, gut and skin are also being used for the first time in a brand new way, and need that oxygen-rich blood as well.
 When a baby has low blood volume it taxes her liver to a large degree.
 This can contribute to jaundice, which is sometimes considered an "iatrogenic" disorder (meaning caused by medical interventions).

 There are a whole host of other problems associated with low blood volume too — from low blood pressure to anemia to respiratory distress.
-Many of the benefits of banking cord blood that you've read so much about are passed to your baby as well.

-Tell your provider you want to leave the cord intact at least until it stops pulsing — give your baby the best start, and give him the placenta's final gift!
+Tell your provider you want to leave the cord intact at least until it stops pulsing — give your baby the best start, and give him the placenta's final gift.

 Crying it out